Whatever Your Timeline – We’ve Got Your Malta Itinerary.

 The downside is that culturally, driving in Malta is said to be quite intimidating.
 This is due to a more aggressive driving mentality, higher speeds outside the cities that can result in sporadic braking, and a lack of patience during rush hour.
 It’s advised to have full insurance on a car rental.

 If you’re just staying for under 2/3 days and only in Valletta or Sliema, then you won’t need a car as you can walk everywhere or take a cab.
 You’ll get to the from the airport at a flat rate for taxi and that will be all your car needs covered for that kind of visit.
 See below for taxi/private car.

-Rentals can be picked up very easily at the airport, and you can check out the Malta International Airport website for more information on car rental.
-Additionally, there’s a great website that breaks down car and company options – Malta Car is worth a look for information.
+Rentals can be picked up very easily at the airport but you can check out the Malta International Airport website for more information on car rental.
+If you want to rent a car in Malta, you can check out RentalCars.com to compare the latest prices across companies in Malta!